 I am going to agree with the Catholic website; I am not looking for a “plausible scientific explanation.”
 He is a miraculous God and we, as His children need to celebrate that fact.
 I feel we have made many of His miracles into “common kid stories” and not taught them as fact like they really are.
 I am glad when there is an explanation for how God has used His creation to bless His children, but God is still God and if He wants to do an extraordinary act outside of His laws of nature that is fine with me.

 Not to confuse this testing with the promise in Malachi 3:10 these are the testings that the children of Jacob did to anger God.
-In Numbers 14:22 God has forgiven the people again but He has had enough; yet even here we see God’s mercy.
+In Numbers 14:22 God has forgiven the people again but He has had enough, yet even here we see God’s mercy.
 Moses’ spies have returned and pushed the people into the 10th testing of God.
 He sentences them to 40 years of wandering in the desert until the adults have died off.
 His mercy is that He credits them for the two years they have already been in the wilderness.
-Deuteronomy 2:14 clarifies this, they were at Kadesh when the spies were sent out and after 38 years of wandering they have returned to Kadesh to enter into the Promised Land. (see First Two Year’s Timeline) These “10 test” are also shadows of things we should avoid in our Christian walk.
+Deuteronomy 2:14 clarifies this, they were at Kadesh when the spies were sent out and after 38 years of wandering, they have returned to Kadesh to enter into the Promised Land. (see First Two Year’s Timeline) These “10 tests” are also shadows of things we should avoid in our Christian walk.

 Exodus 14:11 – Wanted to be left in Egypt – at the Red Sea